apache/hawq/src/test/feature/README.md

 1. Make sure HAWQ is running correctly.
 If not, `init` or `start` HAWQ at first.
 Note please don't set locale related arguments for hawq init.
 2. Load environment configuration by running `source $INSTALL_PREFIX/greenplum_path.sh`.
 3. Load hdfs configuration.
 For example, `export HADOOP_HOME=/Users/wuhong/hadoop-2.7.2 && export PATH=${PATH}:${HADOOP_HOME}/bin`.
 Since some test cases need `hdfs` and `hadoop` command, just ensure these commands work before running.
 Otherwise you will get failure.
 4. Run the cases with`./parallel-run-feature-test.sh 8 ./feature-test`(in this case 8 threads in parallel), you could use `--gtest_filter` option to filter test cases(both positive and negative patterns are supported).
 Please see more options by running `./feature-test --help`.
-5. As for now, there are several cases which in the sequence.txt file can not parallel run.
-Run the cases with `./parallel-run-feature-test.sh 8 ./feature-test --gtest_filter=-`cat ./sequence.txt``.
+5.You can also run cases with `./parallel-run-feature-test.sh 8 ./feature-test --gtest_schedule` (eg. --gtest_schedule=./schedule.txt) if you want to run cases in both parallel way and serial way.The schedule file sample is schedule.txt which stays in the same directory.

 # Development
 In contribution to HAWQ, we suggest developers submitting feature tests related to your feature development.
 In writting a featurte test, you need to write a cpp file inside corresponding folders.
 There are two recommended way to write this cpp file: